Jacob’s Cave, a Missouri tourist attraction, listed for $3.4M - NewsBreak

 The cave—believed to have been used by indigenous peoples before European settlement, and by troops during the American Civil War—was rediscovered in 1875 by lead and tiff miner Jacob Craycraft.

-According to the historiography on JacobsCave.com , Craycraft moved to Missouri as a young boy with his father and brother from Kentucky.A look back at ‘Full House’ star Bob Saget’s career
+According to the historiography on JacobsCave.com , Craycraft moved to Missouri as a young boy with his father and brother from Kentucky.Rare, pristine coral reef found off Tahiti coast

 As the story goes, Craycraft, now an adult, was mining one August day with two other men and a young boy.
 During a lunch break, they took turns throwing rocks toward what they believed to be a shallow hole.
 One of the larger rocks went in the hole but made an odd sound upon landing.
 Craycraft and the men dug around the hole and discovered an entrance to the massive cave system.